Fallen Heroes Family Tax Relief Act

 The statutory assessment for property is January 1.
 Therefore the property must be in use on this date.

-Conservation Land Exemption
+Conservation Land Classification or Exemption

 New legislation for the 2010 tax year provides two avenues of property tax relief for conservation easements, environmentally endangered lands, and other conservation areas that retain the natural landscape and ecosystem.
 The first is a conservation land Classification.
 The second is a property tax Exemption.